 What are things to do in OKC this weekend?

 This article lists great things to do in OKC on the weekend.
 There are so many fun activities to check out.

 The next time we visit, we plan on spending an entire day at Riversport Adventures.

-If for some reason, you do have a car or are maybe more local and want to visit Lake Hefner, there is a beautiful, paved trail around the lake to run, walk, or bike.
+If for some reason, you do have a car or are maybe more local and want to visit Lake Hefner, there is a beautiful, paved trail around the lake to run, walk, bike, or paddle.

 There is also the Oklahoma City Boat Club at Lake Hefner that hosts sailing races.